Psychology4Learning Ltd Data Management, Protection and Privacy Policy

 Your rights to access information

-You have the right to access information and / or records that we hold about you.
-Please contact Psychology4Learning Ltd directly to request access.
+You have the right to request access to personal information that we hold about you.
+This is known as a subject access request.
+Please contact Psychology4Learning Ltd directly if you wish to make a request.

 Client access to records will be restricted to information about themselves, or CYP where they are the parent / legal guardian.
 Restrictions will apply when disclosure would place the clients or others at risk of serious harm.